January 19, 2020

 - Caleb and I grieved the loss of a great dog this past summer.
 While I was still in the UK, Caleb called me with the news.
 There was a conversation that we had the day after Atticus laid his head down in Caleb’s lap to die.
 It was the conversation that fully molded the foundation of my love and appreciation for the man I get to marry.
 The words Caleb repeated in his own grief of Atticus are ones that helped transform the way that I grieved him too.
 It also gave me insight on a different way of how to process death.
 While the concept was simple, it broke through to me in an effective way.
 I, honestly, thought I’d be a lot more of a wreck than I was.
 Caleb still looks at me like I’m ridiculous when the slightest thing pushes the button to the water works, but I don’t tend to dwell on it.
 I do miss our strong and wisest protector, but his spirit will undoubtedly live on.

-The most obvious being the women.
+The most obvious times that this question occurs to me when is I am noticing a maternal presence.
 First, the mom and daughter couple that were present on the day of mine and Caleb’s engagement.
 Their reoccurring presence on that trip, and the connection I made with the mom after she congratulated us seconds after the engagement—I felt a mother.

 Then, I had an incredibly fulfilling experience of having fostered a dog for a couple of months, and made a connection with a phenomenal human that I have been in contact with since coming home from Europe.
 A lady in Canada fell in love with ‘our boy’ Huck, and the bond the three of us have shared is something I am still in awe of.
 She has shown both he and I so much attention and thoughtfulness, and I know your spirit lives in her.
 Sometimes that is so powerful to me, that I have had to step away from conversation in fear that my heart will ache a little too much.
 I await the day when I can see Huck again, and meet Trina up in the beautiful snows of Nova Scotia.
 On the surface anyone might say she is a stranger.
 Although, I believe her and I have a strong connection through the bond we’ve shared and I have grown to truly love her.